mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 it's well executed.
 I am a person with faults and I make tons of mistakes.
 But what I do is taking pride in trying to work out APIs that I love using.
 I sometimes catch myself rewriting the same code over and over again to make it more user friendly.
-With Flask I spend an incredible amount of time fine tuning certain core features to a degree where some would talk about obsession.
+With Flask I spent an incredible amount of time fine tuning certain core features to a degree where some would talk about obsession.